cloudnativenow/heracles-docs/docs/2.0/workshop-user-guide.md

 ## APPENDIX D - Database Crash and Remediation

-Following is an example scenario to trigger database chaos using a `privileged account`.
-This chaos simulates a realistic issue where too many connections are hitting the DB (which could happen even during legitimate traffic surges if the default limit is too low) and the DB is hitting a too many open files error - causing the entire application to fail!

-Ask your ServiceNow Workshop owner to run this with you during a touchpoint meeting to see how ServiceNow's Predictive AIOps automatically detects this critical outage!
+Following is a Database Crash and Remediation Scenario which simulates a realistic traffic surge triggering a "Too many open files" error om a misconfigured database.
+This error will cause the entire application to fail.
+The scenario uses a `privileged account` to SSH directy to the database host and change its settings.
+Ask your ServiceNow Workshop owner to demonstrate this scenario during a touchpoint meeting, and to showcase how ServiceNow's Predictive AIOps automatically detects this critical outage.

 ## Prerequisites